No Win No Fee: Contingency Fee Lawyers in Singapore

 - The client effectively loses control of the litigation process to the lawyer as the lawyer may dictate the approach or strategy that he or she wishes to adopt to secure a win for the client.
 The lawyer also loses their independence as they now have a direct financial stake in the outcome of the case.
-For example, the lawyer may be conflicted if the opposing party puts forward an offer to settle the matter out of court, but the lawyer decides to continue with the trial/appeal process to try and obtain a higher amount of compensation (and hence a higher contingency fee payment for themselves), even if the chances of winning the case are low.
+For example, the lawyer may be conflicted if the opposing party puts forward an offer of amicable resolution (also known as an “offer to settle”) the matter out of court, but the lawyer decides to continue with the trial/appeal process to try and obtain a higher amount of compensation (and hence a higher contingency fee payment for themselves), even if the chances of winning the case are low.
 This approach could result in the client incurring more costs and may also not be in the client’s best interests.

 The United States is often referred to as an example of what might happen if contingency fees were to be permitted, as it could result in an overly litigious society.

 How Does a Lawyer Typically Charge for Legal Services Then?